-For the third blog in our five-part series on a data-driven approach to customer-centric marketing, we talked with our partner Matt Wright, Director of Behavioral Science at Widerfunnel, and Alex Anquetil, Manager of North America Customer Success at AB Tasty, who discuss what emotional connection means in a marketing context, why it’s critical for brands to forge emotional connections with their customers, and how data can be used to both build and measure the efficacy of these connections.
+For the third blog in our series on a data-driven approach to customer-centric marketing, we talked with our partner Matt Wright, Director of Behavioral Science at Widerfunnel, and Alex Anquetil, Manager of North America Customer Success at AB Tasty, who discuss what emotional connection means in a marketing context, why it’s critical for brands to forge emotional connections with their customers, and how data can be used to both build and measure the efficacy of these connections.

 What do we mean when we talk about creating an “emotional connection” in a marketing context?